 In October, LA Street Food Fest co-founder Shawna Dawson gathered dozens of local, sustainable and food-forward vendors for the first Artisanal LA.
-Last weekend, she shifted from the top floor of downtown’s Cooper Building to the street level.
-The compartmentalized space accommodated fewer artisans, but still featured plenty of compelling options, helping to ease Angelenos (and me) into the holidays.
+Last weekend, she shifted from the Cooper Design Space on the Cooper Building’s top floor to the DTLA structure’s street level.

 Cowles went to school in upstate New York in the ’70s, back when Buffalo wings hit the scene.
 He was hooked and started experimenting with spices and heat.
-His Caribbean spice sauce includes nutmeg, allpspice and cinnamon, similar to Jerk.
+His Caribbean spice sauce includes nutmeg, allspice and cinnamon, similar to Jerk.
 Chipotle Garlic is the company’s best seller.
-He also makes a sauce with the ghost chile, which was the hottest pepper in the world up until last week, when it was supplanted by the Naga Viper by a whopping 300,000 Scoville units.
+He also makes a sauce with the ghost chile, which was the hottest pepper in the world up until last week, when Naga Viper crushed the record by a whopping 300,000 Scoville units.

 For Artisanal LA, Klemens made persimmon bread, smoked almonds and chewy sheets of smoked cheddar spiked with Anaheim chilies.
 She also had jars of pickles, including Moroccan preserve Meyer lemon and sweet pickled orange, apparently a traditional Christmas morning offering.

-Innamorato got her start while living in Barcelona, where she ran an underground supper club by the same name.
+Innamorato got started while living in Barcelona, where she ran an underground supper club by the same name.
 Now that she’s in Los Angeles, the chef expects to host dinners every two or three months.